-If you’re dealing with an animal who is new to you, it’s best to take a break from petting at least once every 5 seconds so the animal has the option to walk away before she starts to get uncomfortable.
-Even if she does walk away, don’t fret!
-She’ll remember you gave her space and be more likely to come visit again.
+If you’re dealing with an animal who is new to you, it’s best to take a break from petting at least once every 5 seconds so the animal has the option to walk away before they start to get uncomfortable.
+Even if they do walk away, don’t fret!
+They’ll remember you gave them space and be more likely to come visit again.

 It may seem counterintuitive, but when you let an animal decide whether or not to interact with you, the animal is much more likely to want to.
 It’s kind of like playing hard to get!

 How to Bond With Your Dog or Cat: Training and Play